 In my last post, I talked about the seismic shifts underway in regard to how candidates and employees think about work.
 Between the “Great Resignation,” “Quiet Quitting,” and mandates from the C-Suite to RTO (Return to Office), many companies are struggling to keep and bring top talent back to a traditional work environment.

-Today, let’s talk about one of the strategies Talent Leaders are considering to help them navigate the imbalance in labor supply and demand … tapping a contingent workforce.
+Today, let’s talk about one of the strategies talent leaders are considering to help them navigate the imbalance in labor supply and demand … tapping contingent staff.

-The concept of a non-permanent workforce is something that many organizations find challenging, citing a lack of consistent work quality and their own lack of understanding of how to gain access to workers with specialized skills.
-But as Gartner recently stated, as talent needs evolve, employers will need to focus their strategy on hiring for “skills required to drive the organization’s competitive advantage and the workflows that fuel this advantage.”
+The concept of 1099 employees is something that many organizations find challenging, citing a lack of consistent work quality and their own lack of understanding of how to gain access to workers with specialized skills.
+But as Gartner recently stated, as talent needs to evolve, employers will need to focus their strategy on hiring for “skills required to drive the organization’s competitive advantage and the workflows that fuel this advantage.”

-In other words, our ability to meet our corporate goals and build organizational resilience in the today, and in the future, will likely rely on a blended workforce.
+In other words, our ability to meet our corporate goals and build organizational resilience today, and in the future, will likely rely on a blended workforce.

 The Agile Workforce of Tomorrow

 While few would argue that the workforce of tomorrow will include a greater number of contingent workers, the dynamic nature of the market — and the market for talent as well — has been leading organizations to ramp up their use of contingent workers today.

 Many companies have developed comprehensive strategies to include the use of these agile contributors to help them improve operational performance, lower labor costs, source rare or hard-to-find talent and inform future staffing decisions, and provide more organizational flexibility as market conditions change.
 But forward-thinking talent leaders at organizations of all sizes are including contingent workers as part of a workforce strategy that anticipates where the business expertise needs to support tomorrow.